FAQ

 Do you charge a cleaning fee?

-Generally – no. We provide a broom and dustpan (kept in the kitchen shelter) and ask that you do your best to keep the tents reasonably clean.
+We provide a broom and dustpan (kept in the kitchen shelter) and ask that you do your best to keep the tents reasonably clean.
 Excess cleaning with incur a cleaning fee of a minimum $50.

 Damages to the tents or any other property will be billed directly to you.